-NOTE 1 to entry: Rack-enclosed systems represent a wide variety of ITT equipment, depending on the particular configuration of the rack-mountable units in the rack or enclosure.
+NOTE Rack-enclosed systems represent a wide variety of ITT equipment, depending on the particular configuration of the rack-mountable units in the rack or enclosure.
 These can be server systems, storage systems, I/O systems, networking systems, or "integrated" systems of these or other types of rack-mountable units.

-NOTE 1 to entry: The design for the standard test table is shown in A.1.
+NOTE The design for the standard test table is shown in A.1.